Workers' Compensation

 There is no waiting period for coverage by workers' compensation.
 Coverage begins the first minute you are on the job and continues any time you are working.
 Payment for medical treatment begins immediately.
 There is a three-day waiting period before the disability income benefit payments begin.

 The program will pay all approved medical and hospital bills associated with your work-related injury or illness.
-If you are disabled, you may be eligible for Industrial Disability Leave (IDL) payments, or you may choose Temporary Disability (TD) payments.
+If you are disabled, you may be eligible for Industrial Disability Leave (IDL) payments or choose Temporary Disability (TD) payments.
 Temporary Disability payments are equal to two-thirds of your salary up to a maximum set by law.
 If you cannot return to your usual occupation due to the injury or illness, you may be eligible for permanent disability benefits.
-In addition, you may be entitled to Vocational Rehabilitation (VR) benefits, if you are unable to return to your usual job duties.
+In addition, you may be entitled to Vocational Rehabilitation (VR) benefits if you are unable to return to your usual job duties.
 While you are enrolled in a VR plan, the benefits are paid by your employer.

 In case of death, qualified surviving dependents are eligible to receive benefits as set by law.